hahaharry10/dear-diary/README.md

 # dear-diary

-### Aim
+### Aim:
-dear-diary is a bash script that will act as a command line secret journal.
+Dear-diary is a bash script that will act as a command line secret journal.
 The user will be able to call the command and create and edit a text file that is then encrypted and password protected upon closing.

 This project aims to apply a few programming practices: